EDUCBA

 Message Box

-In the first message box, we will get the current date and time in DD/MM/YYYY and hh:mm:ss AM/PM format which is the default format Excel.
-In the second message box, we will see time lapsed in that day in seconds.
+In the first message box, we will get the current date and time in DD/MM/YYYY and hh:mm:ss AM/PM format, which is the default format Excel.
+In the second message box, we will see time lapsed on that day in seconds.

 The second message box shows Timer is 59953.62 Seconds.
-If we divide that with 60 Seconds and 60 Minutes we will get the exact timer in hours lapsed in that day which is 16.65 Hours.
+If we divide that by 60 Seconds and 60 Minutes, we will get the exact Timer in hours lapsed on that day which is 16.65 Hours.

 Things to Remember About VBA TIMER

-• Always save the file in Marco Enabled Workbook to avoid loss of written VBA Code.
+• Always save the file in Marco Enabled Workbook to avoid losing the written VBA Code.

-• Always compile the complete code step by step to make sure every code is incorrect.
+• Always compile the complete code step by step to ensure every code is incorrect.

-• In example#1 SINGLE function is used to show the number as a whole.
-Even if we use DOUBLE it will give the result in decimal.
+• In example #1, the SINGLE function displays the number as a whole.
+Even if we use DOUBLE, it will give the result in decimal.

 Recommended Articles

 This has been a guide to Excel VBA TIMER.
-Here we discussed how to use VBA TIMER function along with some practical examples and downloadable excel template.
+Here we discussed how to use the VBA TIMER function, some practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles–

 1. VBA On Error